 The gift of strategic networking is of course, not merely confined to the Yi You (乙酉) pillar.
 Anyone of the 60 pillars can learn this art.
 But the Yi You, soft and weak on the outside, but possessing of an inner drive and action-oriented approach, perfectly embodies this ability.

 In this weeks’ post, let’s explore the many facets of strategic networking.
 But brace yourself, this will be a long read ahead.
-I will do away from my usual format of Year, Month, Day and Hour for this post.
 Wherever the Yi You is to be found in your chart, you already have the natural gift of strategic networking.
 Even if you don’t have the Yi You in your chart, it can be learned.

 Like a vine latching on to a building, a tree or a stick to climb closer to the sun, the Yi You is naturally attracted to the limelight, and most of all, to successful people.
 This strategic approach will mean that people tend to wander in and out of your orbit, depending on the role they play in your current plans.
 However, this ability of the Yi Wood to prop itself up by relying on other elements, is exactly what strategic networking is all about.